Azure/mapotf/doc/remove_block_content.md

 # Remove Block Content Transform Block

-The `remove_block_content` transform block is a tool in Terraform that allows you to remove specific content from existing blocks.
+The `remove_block_element` transform block is a tool in Terraform that allows you to remove specific content from existing blocks.
 This is useful when you need to clean up or modify configurations by removing unwanted nested blocks or attributes.

 ## Arguments